Quick Answer

 Key Factor #1: Coverage Amount

-To determine the right coverage amount for your needs, consider your current and future financial obligations, such as:
+To determine the right figure, start by tallying your current and anticipated financial obligations:

 -Mortgage or rent payments